 Before starting this recipe, you’ll want to verify that you have the following ingredients:

 - Chicken Wings – We love Butcherbox Chicken Wings because they are free range, contain ZERO antibiotics or steroids and have clean cuts, and amazing flavor!
-Right now, Sign up today and get two FREE 5-oz. lobster tails and two 10-oz. ribeyes for free in your first box. *Special offer valid for new members only.
-Offer valid until 8/15/21.
-See site for more details.
+Right now, Sign up today and get FREE Chicken Nuggets for life!

 - Lipton Recipe Secrets Onion Soup Mix – I prefer this brand because it is not overly salty or strangely flavored like some off brands are.

 - Red Russian Dressing (Wishbone makes our favorite) – You really need the red version of this dressing for best taste!

 - Apricot Preserves – You can use your favorite brand for this, I did buy store-bought since it was cheaper.